GWP

 It has been shown that the introductory phase of a degree programme is the key and particularly critical phase for its success or discontinuation.
 Studies on the entry phase of a degree programme show which aspects are beneficial or even indispensable for the teaching-learning situation: A strong connection to the subject is necessary for academic success.
 It not only promotes academic performance, but has also been shown to encourage independent study and motivation to study, as well as a desire for contact and exchange with lecturers and other students - the latter an aspect which in turn has a strong influence on motivation.[1]

 Our programme takes these results into account: students in the first semesters are introduced to their degree programme more quickly through our support and are familiarised with the cultures of their subjects at an early stage.
-University socialisation is the most important component of our pre-course for students (to the programme below).
+University socialisation is the most important component of our pre-course for students.
+(You can find the current programme here.)
 We support students in higher semesters with extracurricular supplementary offers in which they can work on the specifics and methods of their own subjects through more intensive discussion (e.g. interdisciplinary).

 The GWP is a collaborative project involving four subjects (Art History, History, English Studies, Philosophy) and consists of a team of four.
 We offer both joint courses (a preliminary course for first-year students annually in October, an interdisciplinary course in the summer semester) and courses that are tailored to specific subjects but are always open to all students as well.